peterfoo22/SuperHiProj2-Wellby/README.md

 of the cart contents on checkout, and created the elements.
 Begin style homepage through our 'application.scss.liquid file' using variables, mixins, and also liquid tags.

+4/25/2020- Adding style to the index, header and footer page.
+Continue sytling index and product card through our applications css file.
+Using Grid and Flexbox to Style the elements in our card.

+4/26/2020- Styled the product card form , and also the add to cart form.
+Styled the cart when the cart has products and when the cart is empty.
+Learning use of AJAX in shopify theme.